 Be warned: this vessel was designed and built as a deadly warship.
 She is compact and filled with machinery.
 She was not designed for visitors.
 Passages are narrow and you need to be careful where you step.
 Ensure that children do not fiddle with switches or equipment because some valves control water ballast systems, and high voltages are present in equipment.

 As the museum is in the Naval Dockyard, access is only by a scheduled bus service from the station with a pick-up point at Jubilee Square (113 St Georges Street, Simons Town)

 Booking should be done at the HGTS office at Simons Town station or the Stadco office on Jubilee Square.

 Or email: email@example.com

-0.7km South of SAS Assegaai Museum
+0.7km South of center of SAS Assegaai Museum

 A beautiful townhouse above the Naval Harbour in Simonstown.
 The panoramic view is spectacular.
 You can look down onto the harbour, yacht club, and out to Glencairn, Kalk Bay and Gordon's Bay.
 In fact a clean sweep of the entire bay...

 Per person, per night sharing.